 To obtain the proper height, have your loved one wear their normal shoes.
 Measure the distance from their hip joint to the floor.
 The hip joint is the bony bulge at the side of the leg, below the waist.
 Then, position your loved one’s arm with the elbow slightly bent, about 20-30 degrees.
 Adjust the height of the cane to match this position.

-If you believe that your loved one needs assistance with daily activities as they adjust to their new cane, or could use additional support with household chores, personal care or transportation, reach out to San Antonio Home Care Assistance and schedule a complimentary, no-obligation consultation with a friendly and experienced Care Manager – (210) 495-6300.
+If you believe that your loved one needs assistance with daily activities as they adjust to their new cane, or could use additional support with household chores, personal care or transportation, reach out to In-home care San Antonio and schedule a complimentary, no-obligation consultation with a friendly and experienced Care Manager – (210) 495-6300.